Edvac/money-transfer-service/DECISIONS.md

 a specific domain concept.
 I chose to leverage Spring's automatic JSON serialization rather than creating custom DTOs since our model objects were already well-structured for API responses.

+Swagger UI choosed to use a static file.
+With this trade off the file needs to be updated when there is an API change but the code remains more redable as the code already has many annotations.

 ## What I Chose Not to Implement

 - **Authentication**: Not needed for an internal service